 Monday June 17, 2002 Day 20

 We started getting ready for departure.
 First I had to go to the Limenerchio (Coast Guard) with a new crew list and get the apoplous (permission to leave port) and pay the harbor dues.
 Then I checked with ACS.
 No document.
-Called Mr. Psarambas of Ellinikos Neognomon.
-The story now is that its issuing was delayed but now it is on its way to Kalymnos!
+I called Mr. Psarambas of Ellinikos Neognomon.
+The story now was that the issuing had been delayed but now it was on its way to Kalymnos!
 When he receives it he will forward it to me in Alexandroupolis.
 What can I say?
 We also had to buy some provisions.

 After having an ouzo, we all got dressed and went ashore.
 While in the dinghy going ashore, we were hit by a light squall which did add some adventure to the landing.
 Fortunately the squall did not last.
 We walked to the ruins and ended having dinner at the Korali restaurant.
 The Maroula, recommended by the Alpha Guide was not open.
 We ate an assortment of mezedes (appetizers): beets, χόρτα (boiled greens), grilled feta cheese, grilled sardines, mussels, grilled octopus, etc. All were delicious.
 By the time our meal was over the bay was calm again and our return to Thetis was uneventful.

 Tuesday June 18, 2002 Day 21